Formulary (List of Covered Drugs)

 Formulary medications are FDA-approved and have been chosen for their reported medical effectiveness and value.
 The formulary is updated at times throughout the year, and the list of drugs may change.
 The law does not allow certain drugs to be covered through Medicare Part D. When a drug is not covered under Medicare Part D, in many cases it may be covered by Medical Assistance.

 Click here to search our online formulary.
-For a printable version of our formulary, view the List of Covered Drugs or the Medicaid-Covered Part D-Excluded Drug List (under Member Materials to the right).
+For a printable version of our formulary, view the List of Covered Drugs under Member Materials to the right.

 What if my drug is not in the formulary?